 - Reine Rorbuer by Classic Hotels Norway (Reine)

-We also really liked the ones in Å, but didn’t get a chance to see much there and their website is a bit messed up so we left it off for the time being.
+We also really liked the one in Å, but didn’t get to a chance to visit or stay there, so we have left it off of this guide until we do!

 Best Norwegian Rorbuer in the Lofoten Islands